Mariners vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has six doubles, eight home runs, 24 walks and 20 RBI (42 total hits).
-He has stolen five bases.
+- Andrew McCutchen has collected 42 hits with six doubles, eight home runs and 24 walks.
+He has driven in 20 runs with five stolen bases.

 McCutchen Recent Games